 The average distance that US-grown fruits and vegetables travel before reaching their final destination in the US is about 1,500 miles, according to LocalHarvest.org.
 That means when your restaurant purchases items from a large distributor, it’s likely that you are buying something that has been preserved to survive the journey.

 That simply doesn’t happen when you buy locally.
 It’s likely that your items will be freshly picked.
 This means they’ll be healthier, tastier and far more appealing for your customers.
-By serving better quality food, you’ll increase your chances of retaining customers and hitting those profit targets.
+By serving better quality food, you’ll increase your chances of retaining customers and hitting those restaurant revenue targets.

 3 - Improving your brand’s image